matklad/tom/README.md

 The grammar in `parser/grammar.rs` is interspersed with `// test` comments.
-These comments help to map grammar's code to the TOML syntax, and they are real regression tests as well: `cargo gen-test` collects all such comments and dumps them as test-cases to `tests/data/inline`.
+These comments help to map grammar's code to the TOML syntax, and they are real regression tests as well: `cargo xtask gen-test` collects all such comments and dumps them as test-cases to `tests/data/inline`.
 Additional parser/lexer tests are found in `tests/data/**`.
 Each tests is a pair of `.toml` file and a `.txt`